Soniya-Rana/Soniya-Rana/README.md

 - 👋 Hi, I’m @Soniya-Rana
 - 👀 I’m interested in Coding (Development)
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently Working on MERN stack
 - 📫 How to reach me Mail@ soniya.rana@humancloud.biz
-- Working as FullStack Developer
+- FullStack Developer

 <!---
 Soniya-Rana/Soniya-Rana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.